 acta is delighted to welcome to the seminar two expert guest speakers;

-Becca Finney, the Director of Appalshop’s Roadside Theatre, which has delivered ground breaking community theatre in rural Kentucky and in communities all across the U.S. since the 1970s, with the ’story circle’ process
+Becca Finney, Director of Appalshop’s Roadside Theatre, which has been delivering ground breaking community theater in rural Kentucky and in communities all across the U.S. since the 1970s, with the ’story circle’ process.

 Jo Ronan, artist and practice-based researcher, who has studied, practiced and lectured on Collaborative Theatre.
 She worked with 7.84, and founded The Necessary Stage in Singapore, and Bloodwater Theatre, which experiments in egalitarian ways of making theatre.